julianuziemblo/ipv4-storage/README.md

 # IPv4 Storage
-A simple API for storing and managing a collection of IPv4 prefixes.
+A simple library for storing and managing a collection of IPv4 prefixes.

 # Implementation
 The IPv4 prefix collection is implemented using a simple binary tree.
 This data structure was chosen based on the ease of implementation and its minimal memory consumption (24 bytes/node).
 The add(), del() and check() functions are all $O(1)$ - they don't depend on the amount of IPv4 prefixes in the system and can make at most 32 derefs.